-- (1) one member shall be an electrical inspector; - (2) two members shall be representatives of the electrical suppliers in rural areas; - (3) two members shall be master electricians, who shall be contractors; - (4) two members shall be journeyman electricians; - (5) one member shall be a registered consulting electrical engineer; - (6) two members shall be power limited technicians, who shall be technology system contractors primarily engaged in the business of installing technology circuits or systems; and

-(7) one member shall be a public member as defined by section 214.02.
+- (1) one member shall be an electrical inspector; - (2) two members shall be representatives of the electrical suppliers in rural areas; - (3) two members shall be master electricians, who shall be contractors; - (4) two members shall be journeyman electricians; - (5) one member shall be a registered consulting electrical engineer; - (6) two members shall be power limited technicians, who shall be technology system contractors primarily engaged in the business of installing technology circuits or systems; and - (7) one member shall be a public member as defined by section 214.02.

 The electrical inspector shall be appointed to a term to end December 31, 2011.
-One of the rural electrical suppliers shall be appointed for a term to end December 31, 2010.
+One of the rural electrical suppliers shall be appointed for a term to end December 31, 2011.
+The other rural electrical supplier shall be appointed for a term to end December 31, 2010.
 The consulting electrical engineer shall be appointed for a term to end December 31, 2011.
 One of the master electrician contractors shall be appointed for a term to end December 31, 2011.
 The other master electrician contractor shall be appointed for a term to end December 31, 2010.
 One of the journeyman electricians shall be appointed for a term to end December 31, 2011.
 The other journeyman electrician shall be appointed for a term to end December 31, 2010.
 One of the power limited technicians shall be appointed for a term to end December 31, 2011.
 The other power limited technician shall be appointed for a term to end December 31, 2010.
-The public member shall be appointed for a term to end December 31, 2010.
 The public member shall be appointed for a term to end December 31, 2010.